MarcoFortes/MarcoFortes/README.md

 ### Hi there 👋
 Hello and Welcome to my Github. ✌️
-I'm Marco Fortes and i'm student of engenering computing. 🖥️🔥
+I'm Marco Fortes and i'm student of computing engeenering. 🖥️🔥